django-ftl/django-ftl/docs/usage.rst

     )

 Put ``{% load ftl %}`` at the top of your template to load the template tag library.
-It provides 3 template tags, at least two of which you will need:
+It provides 3 template tags, at least one of which you will need:

 ``ftlconf``
 ~~~~~~~~~~~